aditya43/complete-nodejs/readme.md

 - [Debugging Using Node Debugger](#debugging-using-node-debugger)

 ### Debugging Using Node Debugger
-- Add `debugger` keyword wherever you want stop your program execution and begin debugging.
-For e.g. Consider following code:
+- Add `debugger` keyword wherever you want to stop your program execution and begin debugging.
+For e.g.:
     ```
     //app.js